Pharmacy

-The scenario is increasingly common: a pharmacy opens Monday morning to find the dispensing system locked.
-PBS Online won't authenticate.
+The scenario is terrifyingly common: a pharmacy opens on Monday morning to find the dispensing software locked.
+Scripts can't be filled.
+PBS claims can't be lodged.
 The Schedule 8 register is inaccessible.
-Prescriptions can't be filled, supply records can't be entered, and customers are turned away.
+Patients who need their medications today are turned away.
 The ransom demand: pay $50,000 in Bitcoin or lose everything.
 Some pharmacies pay and still lose their data.
-Others spend weeks rebuilding from scratch—if they can recover at all.
+Others spend weeks rebuilding—if they can recover at all.
+Unlike most businesses, your outage is a patient-safety problem, not just a revenue one.

-Your dispensing records are extraordinarily valuable to criminals.
-Pharmacy records hold a more complete picture of a patient than almost any other healthcare provider: current and historical medications, dosages, conditions implied by therapy, addresses, Medicare numbers, dates of birth, and prescriber details.
-Unlike credit cards that can be cancelled, this information is permanent.
-A stolen pharmacy record is worth 10-50 times more than a credit card number on dark web markets.
+Your patient and medication records are incredibly valuable to criminals.
+Dispensing histories contain everything needed for identity theft, insurance fraud, and prescription fraud: Medicare numbers, dates of birth, addresses, and complete medication profiles.
+Unlike a credit card that can be cancelled, this information is permanent.
+A stolen health record is worth 10-50 times more than a credit card number.

-AHPRA, the Pharmacy Board, and the Privacy Act have real consequences.
+The Pharmacy Board, AHPRA, and the Privacy Act have real consequences.

-PBS Online, eRx, and MediSecure are high-value credential targets.
+PBS Online and Medicare claiming are high-value targets.

-This health check is built specifically for community pharmacies.
+This health check is built specifically for pharmacies.

-Plain-English questions covering dispensing software security (FRED, LOTS, Minfos, RxOne and similar), PBS Online and eRx access controls, MediSecure and RTPM credential protection, Schedule 8 register integrity, patient data handling, point-of-sale and payment security, staff access management, supplier and wholesaler portals, and incident response.
-No technical jargon—designed so any pharmacy owner or pharmacist-in-charge can complete it and understand the results.
+Plain-English questions covering dispensing software protection (Fred, Minfos, LOTS, Aquarius, etc.), PBS Online / PRODA and My Health Record access, Schedule 8 register and real-time prescription monitoring security, electronic prescription handling, point-of-sale and payment systems, patient records, and staff awareness.
+No technical jargon—designed so any pharmacy owner or manager can complete it and understand the results.

 What you get: